CleverRaven/Cataclysm-DDA/doc/JSON Mapping Guides/Guide for beginning mapgen.md

   }
   ```

-You need one entry per mapgen ID.
+You need one entry per mapgen ID:
 1. `"type"` will always be overmap_terrain.
 2. `"id"` will be the same ID you used in your mapgen file.
 3. `"copy-from"` this will copy any data from another entry, excepting what you define here.